Pediatrics

-Pediatrics (American English), also spelled paediatrics (British English), also known as underage medicine is the branch of medicine that involves the medical care of infants, children, adolescents, and young adults.
-Within the Commonwealth, pediatrics cover patients until the age of 18, except in India where the pediatric age is 12.
-The American Academy of Pediatrics recommends people seek pediatric care through the age of 21, but some pediatric subspecialists continue to care for adults up to 25.
+Pediatrics (American English), also spelled paediatrics (British English) and also known as underage medicine, is the branch of medicine that involves the medical care of infants, toddlers, children, adolescents, and young adults.
+Within the Commonwealth, pediatrics covers patients until the age of 18, except in India where the pediatric age is 12.
+The American Academy of Pediatrics recommends people seek pediatric care through the age of 21, but some pediatric subspecialists continue to care for adults up to 26, depending on insurance coverage for young adults who reside with parents.
 Worldwide age limits of pediatrics have been trending upward year after year.
 A medical doctor who specializes in this area is known as a pediatrician, or paediatrician.
 The word pediatrics and its cognates mean "healer of children", derived from the two Greek words: παῖς (pais "child") and ἰατρός (iatros "doctor, healer").
 Pediatricians work in clinics, research centers, universities, general hospitals and children's hospitals, including those who practice pediatric subspecialties (e.g. neonatology requires resources available in a NICU).